Back to School 2016-2017

 All families using EIPS Student Transportation services for the 2016–2017 school year should have already received a tentative route schedule.
 Those required to pay applicable transportation fees should have also received a separate invoice outlining payment information—we encourage parents to pay fees online.
 All transportation fees are due by June 30, 2016.

-If you haven’t receive a letter from Student Transportation yet, and would like to inquire about busing for your child, contact Student Transportation at 780-417-8151.
+If you haven’t received a letter from Student Transportation yet, and would like to inquire about busing for your child, contact Student Transportation at 780-417-8151.

 NOTE: Bus passes and any updated route information will be mailed to families in August.